 Ruth Schocken Katz

-I am a parent governor and have two daughters at the school, in Year 1 and Year 4.
+I am a parent governor and have two daughters, one at year 4, and another who moved on to secondary school.
 I became a governor as it was important for me to support the school that I love in whichever way I can.
 Additionally, I wanted to be a role model for my daughters and take an active role which has an impact on our community.

 I run my own film production company which helps individuals and small companies or organisations tell their stories through film.
 Each film we make as a true collaboration with our clients to tell their stories, so that the experience is empowering and creative for all of us.
 Joining the governing body, allows me to work as a team member in another capacity which has an impact both on my family and my community.

 I hold a Coach Practitioner accreditation by the EMCC, an MA in Filmmaking from the London Film School and a BA in English Literature and Drama from Queen Mary, University of L Townsend London.

 I have lived locally since 1974.